Skip to main content Skip to complementary content

 Creating an Anthropic (Amazon Bedrock) connection

 To communicate with Anthropic, create a connection to the Anthropic (Amazon Bedrock) analytics source.
-Create the connection in the hub, Data load editor, or Script editor.
+Create the connection in the Create page of the Analytics activity center, Data load editor, or Script.

 Data received from these connections can be used in the load script and in chart expressions to enhance your Qlik Sense analytics apps.